 ATI is legally organized under the State of Minnesota, a 501 (c)(3) non-profit organization, federal tax I.D. number 41-1813762.

 Get Your Group Involved

 At ATI, one of our goals is to mobilize community resources.
 If you’re a member of a civic organization or church group and would like to work with our organization or if you would like for one of us to speak to your group about the programs we offer, please call 612-919-5526 or 651-646-7826.

 About the Founder

 ATI executive director Richard Johnson has more than 35 years’ experience as a business owner in the auto industry.
 At one point, he held the No. 1 Mazda dealership in the Northwest.
 He has received numerous awards for sales, leadership and business management innovation.
 After a successful career, Richard retired, wanting to help families struggling to achieve self-sufficiency.
-In 1994, Richard founded ATI and is now a full-time volunteer.
+In 1994, Richard founded ATI and is on the road daily, full-time, meeting with donors, filling out the tax paper work and answering any questions.
 He continues to provide leadership and direction to carry out ATI’s vision of reliable transportation for low-income families.